 Along the Klamath River, Iron Gate Hatchery is a salmon and steelhead hatchery that releases fish back to the Klamath River.
 Fishing, boating and hunting are a few of the many activities available in the area.
 Yellow perch, in addition to several other game species, are often a great catch in Iron Gate Reservoir and Copco Lake.

-While at Iron Gate, make sure to check out our information kiosk for information on the spawning of salmon and steelhead from the Klamath River.
+While at Iron Gate, consult the information kiosk to learn about the spawning of salmon and steelhead from the Klamath River.
 Visit in the autumn (approximately mid-October through mid-December), during spawning season to observe returning salmon and spawning operation by the Iron Gate Hatchery crew.
+Restrooms are available.